-flashed in the left visual field, and exption with the brain's right hemiwre proved to be almost equal to pertion with the left.
-Clearly, then, the fents' failure to report the right hemire's perception verbally was due to Lact that the speech centers of the are located in the left hemisphere.
-Sour tests of the patients' ability to graize objects by touch at first resultn the same general finding.
-When poject was held in the right hand, how which sensory information is sent to Left hemisphere, the patient was able name and describe the object.
-When held in the left hand (from which Mirmation goes primarily to the right enisphere), the patient could not dethe the object verbally but was able to Hentify it in a nonverbal test-matching for example, to the same object in a wied collection of things.
-We soon realhowever, that each hemisphere rein addition to the main input son the opposite side of the body, some Front from the same side.
-This "ipsilaterinput is crude; it is apparently good mainly for "cuing in" the hemisphere as Lathe presence or absence of stimulation and relaying fairly gross information bout the location of a stimulus on the erface of the body.
-It is unable, as a to relav information concerning the qualitative nature of an object.
+Our tests of the patients' ability to recognize objects by touch at first resulted in the same general finding.
+When the object was held in the right hand, from which sensory information is sent to the left hemisphere, the patient was able to name and describe the object.
+When it was held in the left hand (from which information goes primarily to the right hemisphere), the patient could not describe the object verbally but was able to identify it in a nonverbal test-matching it, for example, to the same object in a varied collection of things.
+We soon realized, however, that each hemisphere receives, in addition to the main input from the opposite side of the body, some input from the same side.
+This "ipsilateral" input is crude; it is apparently good mainly for "cuing in" the hemisphere as to the presence or absence of stimulation and relaying fairly gross information about the location of a stimulus on the surface of the body.
+It is unable, as a rule, to relay information concerning the qualitative nature of an object.

-Tests of motor control in these splitpatients revealed that the left temisphere of the brain exercised norcontrol over the right hand but had than full control of the left hand (for wdance, it was poor at directing individwil movements of the fingers).
-Similarly, the right hemisphere had full control of Left hand but not of the right hand. when the two hemispheres were in conlict, dictating different movements for the same hand, the hemisphere on the ide opposite the hand generally took charge and overruled the orders of the side of the brain with the weaker control.
+Tests of motor control in these splitbrain patients revealed that the left hemisphere of the brain exercised normal control over the right hand but had less than full control of the left hand (for instance, it was poor at directing individual movements of the fingers).
+Similarly, the right hemisphere had full control of the left hand but not of the right hand.
+When the two hemispheres were in conflict, dictating different movements for the same hand, the hemisphere on the side opposite the hand generally took charge and overruled the orders of the side of the brain with the weaker control.
 In general the motor findings in the human patients were much the same as those in split-brain monkeys.

-on which we centered our studies, samely how the separation of the hemispheres affects the mental capacities of the human brain.
+We come now to the main question on which we centered our studies, namely how the separation of the hemispheres affects the mental capacities of the human brain.
 For these psychological tests we used two different devices.
 One was visual: a picture or written information was flashed (for a tenth of a second) in either the right or the left visual field, so that the information was transmitted only to the left or to the right brain hemisphere [see illustration on page 27].
 The other type of test was